We spent 3 days in Prague in winter, Czech capital.

 We were not that impressed by the castle at first but...

-Also, a married couple was taking professional pictures in the castle and that was just a very pretty moment!
+Also, a married couple was taking professional pictures in the castle, and that was just a beautiful moment!

-The tickets might be valid for 2 days however that doesn’t matter because you are not going to do the whole charade again of waiting in the queue for a check-up the next day because you will want to see the other attraction in town and there are other amazing things to do in 3 days in Prague!
+The tickets might be valid for 2 days; however, that doesn't matter because you are not going to do the whole charade again of waiting in the queue for a check-up the next day because you will want to see the other attraction in town.
+There are other amazing things to do in 3 days in Prague!

-So the main attraction is, without doubt, the medieval gothic Cathedral in the castle area and to take a look at it from outside is anyway free.
+So the main attraction is, undoubtedly, the medieval gothic Cathedral in the castle area, and to take a look at it from outside is anyway free.

 The tower is situated near Prague Castle.